Our Veterinarian

 Severus Snake is a Ball Python who was rehomed to us when her previous owner was no longer able to care for her.
 She is a very gentle, sweet soul and loves to curl up around a warm neck.
 She is very nocturnal, and does not come out much during the day, but if you would like to see her, feel free to ask the staff to pull her out for a quick visit.

 Shiny (Black with white) and Calico Jack (white with black) are were both brought in to Dr. Johnson from two different families to two different clinics in two different families within a week of each other.
 Both had extensive medical needs, including severe eye infections that require the removal of one of their eyes, which ended up making them a sort of mirror-image of each other.
 Dr. Johnson intended to foster the boys until they were healthy enough to find a home, or in Shiny’s case as a semi-feral kitten, be a barn cat.
 However, as things tend to go, both kittens instantly bonded to each other and Dr. Johnson’s whole family, human and animal alike, and the rest is history.
-Mothman (longhair tabby) and Loch Ness Monster/Nessie (shorthair tabby) were born in our clinic to a feral momma who was unable to care for them, so we became their family.
-You may see the kids (affectionately known as the “purrates” and the “monsters”) around during your time here at WVS.
+Mothman (longhair tabby) was born in our clinic to a feral momma who was unable to care for him, so we became his family.
+You may see the kids around during your time here at WVS.
 Feel free to give them love if they ask for it, but please be respectful of their space and their safety, as they are valued members of the Johnson/Windreach family.
+Unfortunately, Mothman’s beloved sister, Nessie (backward facing shorthaired Tabby) was lost in a tragic accident, and you may notice her beautiful memorial on our wall when you visit.